bzimmer/qordle/README.md

 ## Usage

 `qordle` uses the hits, misses, and a pattern (if known) to suggest words matching the solution.
+See the complete [manual](https://bzimmer.github.io/qordle) for more features and documentation.

 ## Input